Three factors which make Continuous Delivery a better system for development

 You also benefit from a number of flexible release options.
 Feature toggling, for example, gives you the ability to release code "dark", meaning developers can continue to work on features that aren't quite ready for users, but when they're good to go, it's simply a matter of switching them on, or piloting them with a select group of users.
 That decouples your technical implementation from your business release, giving you more business agility.

 Bringing strategy and innovation together is important for any businesses involved in software development, particularly as release cycles become more compressed.
-To learn more about how Continuous Delivery could make your product development more efficient, speak to the team at Solnet today.
+To learn more about how Continuous Delivery could make your product development more efficient, get in touch with us.